About COVID-19 & Our Kayak Tours

 So while the sun warms your skin’s complexion into a healthy glow, its also killing all the nasty things that can cause illness!
 Here’s a little known survival tip: UV light is so effective at sterilizing water, you can use it as a life-saving method of purifying your drinking water.
 If you don’t have a filter or iodine, just fill up a clear container with contaminated water, place it in the sun for six hours, and then drink up!

 Finally, sea kayaking lends itself well to physical distancing requirements, too.
 Even while sharing a tandem kayak you can maintain six feet of separation.
 The only time we find keeping separated to be difficult is during the courtesy van ride to the beach.
 Depending on the beaches we use for your kayak tour, it can take between 5 and 25 minutes for transport.
-Masks or facial coverings will provide excellent protection during these brief periods.
+Our vans are cleaned between each tour and masks or facial coverings will provide excellent protection during these brief periods.
+We keep all the windows open during the drive to keep fresh air strongly circulating.

 Don’t hesitate to email us from our Contact page or call us at 360-378-5767.
 We are here to help you with your vacation planning in any way possible.